SovereignCloudStack/gx-credential-generator/README_old.md

+# Depracted - see README.md for up-to-date information

 # gx-credential-generator
 Tools for creating [Gaia-X Crecentials](https://gitlab.com/gaia-x/technical-committee/architecture-document/-/blob/master/architecture_document/gx_conceptual_model.md#gaia-x-credentials), previously known as Self-Descriptions, for SCS compliant cloud infrastructures (OpenStack, k8s, ...)

-## Introduction

-### OpenStack
+## OpenStack
 We want to collect discoverable information from an OpenStack cloud, assuming that we have access to it (as normal tenant user).

-We read the OpenStack catalog to collect
+We start with the region list and then read the OpenStack catalog to collect
-- public VM Images
+- OS_AUTH_URL (Keystone Endpoint)
+- List of services (along with supported versions, min thr. max)
+- Per service: extensions (cinderv3, nova)
+- Flavors for compute incl. flavor details (SCS spec)
+- AZs (for nova, cinderv3, neutron)
+- UI (URL, type: horizon or custom)

-This then should be output as JSON-LD for the Gaia-X catalogue.
+This then should be output as JSON-LD (or YAML-LD) for the Gaia-X catalogue.

 References:
 - <https://gaia-x.gitlab.io/gaia-x-community/gaia-x-self-descriptions/service/service.html>